Evykings/Topic-Classification-of-Text/README.md

 ### Dataset Features:
 - **Text**: The primary input data to be classified.
 - **Label**: The target variable indicating the class of each text.

-### Source:
-The dataset is sourced from [public datasets like Kaggle, UCI, etc., or specify your source if applicable].

 ### Dataset Statistics:
 - **Number of Samples**: [ 9347 records]